THEBOSS9345/VRChat-Cloner/README.md

 **AvatarHub**

-**AvatarHub** is a simple web application that allows users to upload and download avatars.
+**AvatarHub** is a simple web application that allows users to download avatars.
 It is built using the Django web framework.
 The application can be used on windows perating systems.

 **Stuff I need to fix**
 - [ ] Fix Avatar Sending and change client side calculation to server side calculation for faster speed and less memory usage